phitter-hub/docs-phitter-kernel/docs/documentation/fit/quick_fit.md

 # Quick Fit

-If you want to fit a dataset in a **fast** way.
+To fit a dataset in a **fast** way.
 You should use the following code.

 ```python
 import phitter